cdklabs/decdk/README.md

 > **Work in progress**: We are investigating the possibility of supporting the second case.

-Notably, CDK constructs, that is, types that extend `cdk.Construct` or interfaces that extend `cdk.IConstruct`, can be referenced from anywhere, even from CloudFormation resource declarations:
+Notably, CDK constructs, that is, types that extend `cdk.Construct` or interfaces that extend `cdk.IConstruct`, can be referenced from anywhere, even from CloudFormation resource declarations.
+In this case a reference to the underlying L1 CloudFormation resource is returned.

 ```yaml
 Resources: